How to Stop Gambling Addiction

 You can find the full stop gambling guide here.

 How bad is a gambling addiction?
-It can be awful, but there are many things you can do to prevent those things from happening!
+It can be not very good, but there are many things you can do to prevent those things from happening!

 You’ve already taken the first step!
 Let’s do the rest together!